 Si je? - How are you

 Ditën e mirë - Have a nice day

-We ride along a narrow path on steep mountains which, although it has many curves, gives us a beautiful view of the sea.
+We ride along a narrow path on steep mountains which gives us a beautiful sea view.
 Several times in front of us appear goat herds, which are common in Albania.
 From our right side, we may see high snowy mountains, while from our left side, wonderful sandy beaches on the Ionian and Adriatic Sea.
 Besides beaches, bunkers and some old abandoned military buildings from the period of communism may be seen on the shore.
 It is noticeable that Albanians have started improving their road infrastructure, so it is expected that Albania shall increase the number of tourists each year.
 We arrive in the city of Valona tired from our trip.
 Valona is another seaside town that is rapidly developing, not only due to tourism, but also because of the large port and the proximity of Italy, which is only 80 km away.
 The numerous ferries, the port and the beautiful sandy beaches, attract tourists from different parts of the world each year.
 We have decided to use the opportunity to eat seafood in Valona.
 Here, the seafood is really cheap, as well as the largest part of the services.
-We were served Albanian cognac Skenderbeg as an aperitif before the main meal, which is the most popular drink in Albania, and is of high quality.
+We are served with Albanian cognac Skenderbeg as an aperitif before the main meal, which is the most popular drink in Albania.

-A blend of traditional with modern, unique culture, lifestyle and beautiful landscapes are the words with which we describe this country.
-All this is being confirmed from our travellers, that are thrilled from their visits and this is the reason why Albania is often included in our Balkan programs.
+A blend of traditional and modern, unique culture, lifestyle and beautiful landscapes are the words which describe this country.
+All this is being confirmed by our travelers, thrilled from their visits and this is the reason why Albania is often included in our Balkan programs.